Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Introduction

 In this paper, we adopt a different strategy by developing a novel computational method and an innovative computer-assisted strategy to rigorously verify the existence of a self-similar profile that solves the unforced Navier--Stokes equation exactly with an unstable eigenvalue.
-We then use the tools developed in \cite{albritton2022non, jia2015incompressible} to establish the nonuniqueness of Leray--Hopf solutions.
+We then use the tools developed in \cite{jia2015incompressible} to establish the nonuniqueness of Leray--Hopf solutions, {while reducing the spectral assumption simply to an unstable eigenvalue inspired by \cite{albritton2022non}}.